joakimbits/normalize/README.md

 ```

-- Python version 3.9 or later is required.
+- Python version 3.9 or later is required, and will be installed automatically if missing on the OS.

 [example/README.md](example/README.md)